martinnirtl/otel-demo/compose/README.md

 ![Settings Distributed Tracing](https://raw.githubusercontent.com/martinnirtl/otel-demo/master/docs/img/dockercompose-ps-all.png)

 ## 4. Explore Data in Dynatrace

+We will now visit our Backend Service in Dynatrace and check the distributed traces there.

+> If you have set up the Management Zone, you can directly go to the services view and filter by the **OpenTelemtry Demo** Management Zone.
+Visit the Backend Service and check out a PurePath.

 As our demo is now up and running, we want to check the data in Dynatrace.
 Let's visit the **Hosts** menu and search for the host `OpenTelemetry Demo Host`.
 On the host details page, look for the Backend process (see first process in screenshot below):